 This builds on the first point; look around and be sure that you have looked at the work of other photographers.
 Don't just look at their style, but also the packages that they offer.
 For example, look at their gallery delivery times, how many images you receive, whether you receive prints, downloadable gallery or USB etc. Be clear about your priorities and where you are happy to compromise.
 Look at their blogs as this often showcases some of their resent work and will give you a better idea of their style.

-3. MEET YOU PHOTOGRAPHER
+3. MEET YOUR PHOTOGRAPHER

 Post Covid, we don't necessarily need to meet face to face in a coffee shop to have a chat.
 The wonders of technology now mean that couples can chat to their photographer over the computer from the comfort of their own homes.
 As I mentioned above, your photographer is probably the supplier that you will see the most of on you special day.
 It's important that you are comfortable with them and you like the way that they work.
 Chatting with them, discussing your hopes for the day and asking them questions about how they work will all help you determine if you are a good fit.